emberm-86/Swiss-Re-1345-1/README.md

 ## Prerequisites:
 Java 8 or upper, Maven, IntelliJ or other ide

-2. Run the application
+Run the application
-a, mvn clean install and run from project dir b, from Intellij right click on Application class, Run java -jar target/SwissRe-1354-1.jar from project dir
+a, mvn clean install and run java -jar target/SwissRe-1354-1.jar from project dir b, from Intellij right click on Application class and click on Run

 3. Maunal: it is a console application with menu navigation